Linuxfabrik/monitoring-plugins/README.rst

 Installation on Linux
 ~~~~~~~~~~~~~~~~~~~~~

-As the required `lib <https://git.linuxfabrik.ch/linuxfabrik/lib>`_ is a separate git repo, we need to make sure to deploy the plugins and the library correctly.
+As the required `lib <https://git.linuxfabrik.ch/linuxfabrik/lib>`_ is a separate git repo, we need to make sure to deploy the plugins and the libraries correctly.

 In the following example, we will deploy everything to ``/usr/lib64/nagios/plugins/`` on the remote server ``monitoring-server``: